CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/APIs/EmergenceFutureverseAssetRegistry/EmergenceFutureverseAssetRegistry.md

 ---
 title: EmergenceFutureverseAssetRegistry
-parent: APIs
+parent: APIs By Module
 grand_parent: Unreal Plugin
 layout: default
 ---

 # EmergenceFutureverseAssetRegistry Module

 This is the module that handles everything to do with the Futureverse Asset Registery.
+To use any of these functions in C++, make sure to include the module `EmergenceFutureverseAssetRegistry`.

 ## GenerateARTM